aronk/flightschedule-business-event/README.md

 The following instructions can either be run all in one shell, if possible, one shell for each component like [this](docs/development.png).

 ### Set Host IP
-For Kafka to work in this configuration, the host IP address is required to be set.
+For Kafka to work in this configuration, the host IP address is required to be set in every shell that executes docker-compose commands.
 For example:
 ```bash
 export KAFKA_ADVERTISED_HOST_NAME="192.168.2.102"